-Florida Retirement System (FRS) Pension Plan - Most employees of CFX participate in the State of Florida Retirement System (the "FRS"), a multiple-employer, cost-sharing, defined-benefit retirement plan, or defined-contribution retirement plan, administered by the Florida Department of Administration, Division of Retirement.
+Florida Retirement System (FRS) Pension Plan

+Most employees of CFX participate in the State of Florida Retirement System (the "FRS"), a multiple-employer, cost-sharing, defined-benefit retirement plan, or definedcontribution retirement plan, administered by the Florida Department of Administration, Division of Retirement.
 As a general rule, membership in the FRS is compulsory for all employees working in a regular, established position for a state agency, county government, district school board, state university, community college or a participating city or special district within the state of Florida.
 The FRS provides retirement and disability benefits, annual cost-of-living adjustments and death benefits to plan members and beneficiaries.
-Employees are classified in either the regular service class or the senior management positions.
+Employees are classified in either the regular service class or the senior management service class ("SMSC").
+The SMSC is for members who fill senior-level management positions.
 Employees classified as SMSC may opt out of participation in the FRS.
 Benefits are established by Chapter 121, Florida Statutes, and Chapter 60S, Florida Administrative Code.
 Amendments to the law can be made only by an act of the Florida Legislature.

-Retiree Health Insurance Subsidy (HIS) Program - Employees of CFX also participate in the Retiree Health Insurance Subsidy (HIS) Program, which is a cost-sharing, multiple-employer defined-benefit pension plan established and administered in accordance with Section 112.363, Florida Statutes.
+Retiree Health Insurance Subsidy (HIS) Program

+Employees of CFX also participate in the Retiree Health Insurance Subsidy (HIS) Program, which is a cost-sharing, multiple-employer defined-benefit pension plan established and administered in accordance with Section 112.363, Florida Statutes.
 The benefit is a monthly payment to assist retirees of the state-administered retirement systems in paying their health insurance costs.
 Eligible retirees and beneficiaries receive a monthly HIS payment equal to the number of years of service credited at retirement multiplied by \$7.5.
 The minimum payment is \$45 and the maximum payment is \$225 per month, pursuant to Section 112.363, Florida Statutes.
 To be eligible to receive a HIS benefit, a retiree under one of the state-administered retirement systems must provide proof of eligible health insurance coverage, which can include Medicare.

-Public Employee Optional Retirement Program - Employees may participate in the Public Employee Optional Retirement Program (the "Investment Plan"), a defined-contribution retirement program, in lieu of participation in the defined-benefit retirement plan ("Pension Plan").
+Public Employee Optional Retirement Program

+Employees may participate in the Public Employee Optional Retirement Program (the "Investment Plan"), a defined-contribution retirement program, in lieu of participation in the defined-benefit retirement plan ("Pension Plan").
 If the Investment Plan is elected, active membership in the defined-benefit retirement plan is terminated.
 Eligible members of the Investment Plan are vested at one year of service and receive a contribution for self-direction in an investment product with a third-party administrator selected by the State Board of Administration.
-The contribution rates for fiscal year 2024 were 11.3% regular class and 12.67% for senior management class.
+The contribution rates for fiscal year 2024 were 11.3% regular class and 12.67% for senior management class and for fiscal year 2023 were 9.3% for regular class and 10.67% for senior management class.